 Liquidity Risk.
 Some securities held by the Fund, including options contracts, may be difficult to sell or be illiquid, particularly during times of market turmoil.
+This risk is greater for the Fund as it will hold options contracts on a single security, and not a broader range of options contracts.
 Markets for securities or financial instruments could be disrupted by a number of events, including, but not limited to, an economic crisis, natural disasters, epidemics/pandemics, new legislation or regulatory changes inside or outside the United States.
 Illiquid securities may be difficult to value, especially in changing or volatile markets.
 If the Fund is forced to sell an illiquid security at an unfavorable time or price, the Fund may be adversely impacted.
-Certain market conditions or restrictions, such as market rules related to short sales, may prevent the Fund from limiting losses, realizing gains or achieving a high correlation with the Index.
+Certain market conditions or restrictions, such as market rules related to short sales, may prevent the Fund from realizing gains or achieving a high correlation with the inverse of NVDA.
 There is no assurance that a security that is deemed liquid when purchased will continue to be liquid.
 Market illiquidity may cause losses for the Fund.